jujujarvis/D-VMD-and-D-MVMD/README.md

 When using this code, please do cite our paper:

-J. Jian, Z. Lu, J. Liu, et al. "De-mixing variational mode decomposition and its application on operational modal analysis in the presence of closely spaced modes", Measurement.
+J. Jian, Z. Lu, J. Liu, et al. "De-mixing variational mode decomposition and its application on operational modal analysis in the presence of closely spaced modes", Measurement, 2024.